19 Things BuzzFeed Tech Tried And Liked In 2017

 File this away in: “buying only the gadgets that enable your doing as little as humanly possible.”
 The Joule was one of my pricier purchases last year, but also one of my most used ones.
 Like, pretty much every day kind of use.

 For the uninitiated, sous vide gadgets heat up a pot of water to a very precise temperature, and hold it there.
 That means you can cook fairly tricky food, like steak, which I now cook at least once a week, perfectly — every single time.
 You just season the meat with a little salt and pepper, add herbs, plop it into a gallon-size ziplock bag, and sprinkle in a dash of olive oil.
 Cook times are about an hour or so.
-Theoretically, that gives me enough time to go for a run or do something active while waiting for my food to finish cooking, but usually I just lean into the laziness by watching an hour-long episode of whatever’s on my TV at the time.
+Theoretically, that gives me enough time to go for a run or do something active while waiting for my food to finish cooking, but usually I just lean into the laziness by watching an hourlong episode of whatever’s on my TV at the time.
 But hey, doing nothing: mission accomplished, again.

 —Davey Alba